cwarden45/Bastu_Cat_Genome/Other_Medical_Information/README.md

 The test results from 8/16/2021 indicate the normal range for *Total T4* is 0.8 to 4.7 (ug/dL).

 The test results from 1/10/2026 (processed on 1/11/2026, from a different provider from 2021) indicate that the *T4* reference interval is 0.8 to 4.0 (ug/dL).

+The test results from 2/4/2026 (also a different provider) indicate that the *T4* reference interval is 0.8 to 4.0 (ug/dL), but the *Free T4* reference interval is 10-50 (pmol/L).

 ## X-Rays